shigasy/selector-to-hash/README.md

 # selector-to-hash
-HTML and CSS class selector to hash
+The selector-to-hash is easy to hash HTML and CSS selectors.

 # Usage
 ### Node.js and Browser